 What will you gain by attending?

-Chief Medical Officers, Executive Leaders, Directors and Managers from hospitals, LHDs, LHNs, and other health services with responsibilities for:
+Chief Medical Officers, Executive Leaders, Directors and Managers from Public and Private Hospitals, LHDs/LHNs, and other Health Services with responsibilities for:

 - Clinical Governance